 In the wake of the 2012 Olympics, Ryan starred in his own reality show, “What Would Ryan Lochte Do?” and also appeared on a few television shows, including 30 Rock and 90210.

-After the scandal at the 2016 Rio Olympics, Ryan lost all 4 of his major sponsors and had to live more conservatively.
+After the scandal at the 2016 Rio Olympics, Ryan lost all four of his major sponsors and had to live more conservatively.

 Later that year, he appeared on Dancing with the Stars.
 It has been estimated that celebrities who appear on the show are paid at least $125,000 for the season.

 In 2017, TYR signed Ryan, in what was his first sponsorship deal since the “Lochte-gate” scandal.
 In recent years, he has appeared on various TV shows including Celebrity Family Feud and Celebrity Big Brother.
-Buy don’t worry about Ryan, he’s getting by just fine and still enjoying the sport!=
+But don’t worry about Ryan, he’s getting by just fine and still enjoying the sport!

 3. Sarah Sjöström